How to Remove Letters from Cell in Excel (10 Suitable Methods)

 • Drag the row down using Fill Handle to apply the formula to the rest of the cells.

-It will delete all the letters from the start of the cells.
+It will delete the first three characters from the start of the cells.

 Formula Breakdown